 Toxicology – Active Substances

-Pesticide (chemical) active substances are evaluated by HSE in accordance with the requirements of Regulation (GB/NI) 1107/2009.
+Pesticide (chemical) active substances are evaluated by HSE in accordance with the requirements of Regulation (EC) 1107/2009.
 Where appropriate, HSE refers to and uses relevant international guidance documents.

 Specific guidance relating to individual active substances may be delivered directly to applicants via pre-submission meetings, which may be organised as part of the application process.